So you’ve decided you want a snake.

 These are all things to keep in mind when you are first considering owning a venomous snake as a pet.

 While snakes can be terrific pets for any number of reasons, all responsible pet snake owners must be aware of the laws and regulations that govern snake ownership.

-If you own a venomous snake or want to, you must abide by far stricter standards, be aware of the need to get a permit, and stock antivenom in your home.
-The fact is, most venomous snake owners have them for educational purposes or as breeders.
-But, there are certainly individual owners who simply love snakes.
+If you own a venomous snake, or are considering it, you must abide by far stricter standards, be aware of the need to get a permit, and stock antivenom in your home.
+The fact is, most venomous snake owners have their snakes for educational purposes or as breeders.
+Of course, there are also those who simply love snakes.

-A comprehensive review of local, state, and federal laws is essential before you buy a snake.
+You MUST research all applicable laws in your area on your own, or with the help of a lawyer.
 You must also find adequate liability insurance to protect yourself in case your snake escapes or bites someone.